rtrimana/rahmadi-trimananda-website/content/authors/admin/_index.md

   - Visitors
 ---

-I am a researcher, whose work is on the intersection between computer science and engineering, namely hardware and software, policy, and laws, with emphasis on security and privacy, especially for Internet of Things (IoT).
-I am currently a Privacy Research Engineer at [Comcast Cyber Security (CCS) Research](https://corporate.comcast.com/ccs-research).
+I am a cyber security researcher, whose work is on the intersection between computer science and engineering, namely hardware and software.
+I am currently a Research Engineer at [Comcast Cyber Security (CCS) Research](https://corporate.comcast.com/ccs-research).
+My current work is on quantum-safe systems, network security, privacy, and applied AI.

 <!---
 - **System**: a computing system consists of hardware and software; such system may have observable outputs, such as network traffic.